OBOAcademy/obook/docs/pathways/ontolgoy-contributor-c-path.md

 Note: _Work on this document is in progress._

+## Why you should contribute to ontology development efforts?

+Ontologies are routinely used for data standardization and in the analytical analysis, but the ontologies themselves are under constant revisions and iterative development.
+Building ontologies is a community effort and we need expertise from different areas:
+- Technical expertise
+- Domain expertise
+- User experiences

+Ontologies are continuously iterated upon and improved.
+The OBO foundry ontologies are open, which means anyone can access them, and anyone can contribute to them.
+The types of contributions may include reporting issues, identifying bugs, making requests for new terms or changes, and you can also contribute directly to the ontology itself- if you are familiar with ontology editing workflows, you can download our ontologies and make edits on a branch and do a pull request in GitHub.

 ## Providing Feedback to an Ontology

 - The preferred mechanism for feedback for most OBO Foundry ontologies is via the ontology's [GitHub](https://github.com/) issue tracker.